phac-nml/rebar/README.md

 ## Validate

-Run `rebar` on all designated lineages, and validate against the expected results.
+Run `rebar` on all populations in the dataset, and validate against the expected results.

 ```bash
 rebar run \